-One argues that people seldom give blood as a volunteer, or become an organ donor and only for a price while others see it as a taboo routed in distrust of the medical system.
-I get it! that the medical practice must implement some rules to have reserves for others
+One argues that people seldom give blood as a volunteer or become an organ donor and only for a price while others saw it as a taboo rooted in distrust of the medical system.
+“I get it.”
+The medical practice must implement some rules to retain reserves for others.

-Yes, people die in America, Canada, Cuba, and England as some argues that they have long waiting period and a better medical system.
-However, the chance of a person dying on a bench waiting on a doctor for 8 hours is thin.
+Absolutely, people die in America, Canada, Cuba, and England as some argue that they have an extended waiting period and a more effective medical system.
+My own mother died here from cancer, and we still have questions.
+However, the chance of a person dying on a bench waiting on a local doctor for countless hours is thin.

 Even well-off politicians who have died in the U.S. Canada or England while seeking treatment.
-If they invested and trusted their own local medical system often promoted for votes, why would they leave for care when they become sick?
+If they invested and trusted their own local medical system often promoted for votes, why would they leave for care when they become ill?

-It seems many communities are becoming immune to these issues until there is another night of music, and this continues without accountability.
+Far too often a funeral band played, food served, but after everyone leaves families still needs closure.
+It seems many communities are becoming immune to these sensitive issues until there is another night of music, and this continues without accountability.

 Because of your personal influence, escorting us to the beach on our summer vacation, winter breaks, countless beef patties, but your integrity, respect for the rule law, and yes, despite a system that you have sworn to uphold, neglected you, many of us are better public servants today, from what we have learned from you and your high expectation as a police officer, in spite of location.